 ARTICLE XI: Amendment of Bylaws

-These Bylaws can be changed, rescinded or amended or new bylaws can be adopted by a change proposed by the board of directors and adopted by a two-thirds majority vote of the members present at an announced meeting.
+These Bylaws can be changed, rescinded or amended or new bylaws can be adopted by a change proposed by the Board of Directors and adopted by a two-thirds majority vote of members present at an announced meeting.
 Any by-law herein and any subsequently adopted or amended by-law shall not be in conflict with:

 ARTICLE XII: Dissolution